sergiocollado/potpourri/notes_kubernetes.md

 A ReplicaSet can be used to monitor a group of Pods, that are already running, and in case those are not created, the replicaset can create them. the role of the replicaset is to monitor the pods, and if any were to fail, replace them by new ones.
 The way to identity the pods to monitor is by means of matching labels (with the matchLabel filter), defined in the definition of the Replica set.

+Replication Controllers perform a similar role to the combination of ReplicaSets and Deployments, but their use is no longer recommended.
+Because Deployments provide a helpful "front end" to ReplicaSets.

 ### Deployment Controllers

 Deployments let you do declarative updates to ReplicaSets and Pods.
 In fact, Deployments manage their own ReplicaSets to achieve the declarative goals you prescribe, so you will most commonly work with Deployment objects.